ptouch718/acf-encrypt-field-option/README.md

 ## Installation

-Download and unzip plugin direcrtory inside of `wp-content/plugins`
+Download and unzip plugin direcrtory inside of `wp-content/plugins` and activate plugin

 Define the `ACF_ENCRYPT_FIELD_KEY` constant inside of `wp-config.php`